Twisted iterated algebraic K-theory and topological T-duality for sphere bundles: Iterated algebraic K-theory and its twistings by -gerbes

-The Hurewicz image of $\iota$ is of course essential.
+The first claim is simply that $\beta_n$ is an odd-dimensional element of a graded-commutative ring.
+For the second, consider the composite map \eqref{eq:beta} and note that the Hurewicz image of $\iota \colon S^{n+1} \to \Sigma^\infty K(\Z, n+1)_+$ is essential.
 In fact, whenever $n$ is odd, the homology ring $H_*(K(\Z, n+1); \Q)$ is the rational polynomial ring on the Hurewicz image of $\iota$.
 In particular, all powers of $\iota$ are rationally essential.

 We recall from \cite{Se} that the natural map of ring spectra $\Sigma^\infty \C P^\infty_+ \to ku$ adjoint to $\tau$ is a rational equivalence.
 Therefore the iterated Dennis trace map, which is a transformation from algebraic K-theory to topological Hochschild homology $THH$ (see \cite{BHM, DGM}), followed by rationalization, may be written as